vickypl/chat-app/README.md

 2. Nevigate inside persistenceService directory using command `cd persistenceService`.
 3. Run the app using: `go run main.go` (This will start the consumer)

 ---

+## Optional way:-
+### Kubernates deployement

+#### Prerequisites
+1. docker
+2. minikube
+3. helm

+Note: Required images of apps for helm are deployed in public repository on docker hub [here](https://hub.docker.com/repositories/vicky54)

+### Steps:-
+1. Clone the repo.
+2. Nevigate inside chat-app directory `cd chat-app`
+3. Use command: `helm install chat-app ./helmchart`

+<br> This will deploye required mircroservices on the local kubernates cluster.
+Can be verified on local kubernates dashboard by using command: `minikube dashboard`

+Note: host and ports will be needed to use the APIs if using via kubernates cluster.

+Recommended: Use the the docker way on local as mentioned [here](#dockerway)

+---
 #### End to end flow for testing:-